Privacy at AstraZeneca

 As mentioned previously, some personal information, which includes all health information collected by AstraZeneca is considered “sensitive”.

 The Principles require that sensitive information is used and disclosed only for the purposes for which it was provided, or a directly related secondary purpose, unless you agree otherwise or for other specific reasons such as if the use or disclosure of this information is required by law or to prevent a serious and imminent threat to life or health of an individual.

-AstraZeneca’s interactions with you are also regulated by the Commonwealth Spam Act.
-In compliance with this Act, AstraZeneca will not send you a commercial electronic message unless permitted.
+AstraZeneca’s interactions with you are also regulated by the Commonwealth Spam Act or the Unsolicited Electronic Messages Act (as the case may be).
+In compliance with these Acts, AstraZeneca will not send you a commercial electronic message unless permitted.

 Management and security of personal information

 AstraZeneca stores your personal information in hard copy documents or as electronic data in our software IT systems (and those of our service providers).
 As mentioned above, our IT servers, databases and cloud based data centres are located globally.

 Updating personal information that AstraZeneca holds about you

 AstraZeneca endeavours to ensure that the personal information it holds is accurate, complete and up-to-date.
 You can, in most cases, correct the personal information AstraZeneca holds about you.
 Please contact the Privacy Officer if you believe that the information AstraZeneca holds about you requires changing or has become out-of-date.

 Accessing personal information AstraZeneca holds about you